Take Action

 Bill # Title Summary MOFGA Position MOFGA Testimony Status

 LD 25 An Act to Provide Indigenous Peoples Free Access to State Parks This bill provides that a member of a federally recognized Indian nation, tribe or band is not required to pay a fee for admission to or use of any state-owned park or historic site managed by the State.
 Support.
 MOFGA Testimony.
-The House and Senate passed this bill.
-It awaits approval from the Appropriations and Financial Affairs Committee.
+The House and Senate passed this bill with support from the Appropriations and Financial Affairs Committee.
+Governor Mills held the bill without signing so unless the Legislature reconvenes for a special session, the bill will die under "pocket veto".

 LD 294 An Act to Include a Tribal Member in the Baxter State Park Authority This bill adds one member of a federally recognized Indian nation, tribe or band in this State to the Baxter State Park Authority, which has full power in the control and management of Baxter State Park.
 Support.
-To be posted.
-The majority of the Agriculture, Conservation & Forestry Committee voted in support of this bill.
-The bill awaits votes in the House and Senate.
+MOFGA did not submit formal testimony on this bill.
+Though the majority of the Agriculture, Conservation & Forestry Committee voted in support of this bill, in never came up for a vote in the House of Representatives.

 LD 1483 An Act to Protect the Rights of Agricultural Workers This bill would provides that an agricultural employer may not interfere with reasonable access to a key service provider by agricultural employees during work time, and specifies that only the agricultural employee may prohibit or bar individuals from the employee's residence.
-Support.
+MOFGA supported the intent of this bill but appreciated concerns raised in testimony of Pine Tree Legal Assistance explaining that constitutional guarantees and legal precedent already provides the access on a practical level and that passage of a new law could compromise existing protections.
 MOFGA testimony.
-This bill is under consideration by the Labor & Housing Committee.
+The Labor and Housing Committee voted unanimously against the bill after receiving testimony from Pine Tree Legal Assistance.
+The Committee did not report out the bill in accordance with the Legislature's reporting deadlines so the bill died.

 LD 1488 An Act to Expand Testing for Perfluoroalkyl and Polyfluoroalkyl Substances to Private Drinking Water Wells This bill adds PFAS to the list of contaminants in the Department of Health and Human Services uniform testing recommendations for private drinking water wells.
 It also requires PFAS testing and disclosure by a landlord of a residential building supplied by a private drinking water well.
 Support.
 MOFGA supports this legislation but has not posted official testimony.
-The House and Senate supported this bill.
-It is under consideration by the Appropriations and Financial Affairs Committee.
+The House and Senate supported this bill but the Senate placed it on the Special Appropriations Table for funding consideration and the Appropriations and Financial Affairs Committee did not fund it.

-LD 1823 An Act to Respect and Protect the Right to Food This is an omnibus bill that protects Maine people’s constitutional right to food and clarifies terms of the Maine Food Sovereignty Act, encouraging food self-sufficiency through education and land access, and limiting State involvement and/or interference with local food ordinances.
+LD 1823 An Act to Respect and Protect the Right to Food This omnibus bill sought to protect Maine people’s constitutional right to food and clarify terms of the Maine Food Sovereignty Act, encouraging food self-sufficiency through education and land access, and limiting State involvement and/or interference with local food ordinances.
 Support.
 MOFGA testimony.
-This bill is under consideration by the Agriculture, Conservation and Forestry Committee.
+Though receiving initial votes of support in the House and Senate, this bill failed to make it through the legislative process because a last minute amendment rendered it in non-concurrence between the House and Senate when the Legislature adjourned.

 Scroll to Top